rh-mobb/documentation/docs/idp/azuread-aro-cli/README.md

    --id $APPID
    ```
 > **Note**
 > If you see message to grant the consent unless you are authenticated as a Global Administrator for this Azure Active Directory.
-Standar domain users will be asked to grant consent when they first login to the cluster using their AAD credentials.
+Standard domain users will be asked to grant consent when they first login to the cluster using their AAD credentials.

 ### Get Tenant ID ###
 We do need the Tenant ID for setting up the Oauth provider later on: